theHostileNegotiator/KWBandage/PatchNotes.md

 	* Fixed targeting parameters of Tiberium Agitation.
 Will now target Scrin Devourer Tank, BH and Mok Power Plant with Tiberium Core upgrade.
 Additionally will not target units that are empty of Tiberium
 3. Blue Shards upgrade would cause the Tiberium part to disappear momentarily
 	* Set upgrade FadeTimeInSeconds 0s
+4. Tiberium Agitation effects are incomplete
+	* Added DetonateCallsKill="true" to trigger the OnDeath effects
+5. Tiberium Agitation does not do full damage to moving units
+	* Projectile would miss, added ability for projectile to 'track' targets.
 #### Mastermind
 1. Can control subfaction base defense
 	* Removed ability to target base defense structures